MuhammadZaky44/MuhammadZaky44/README.md

 ### Hi there 👋

-## I'm an undergraduate Informatics student from Telkom University./
+## I'm an undergraduate Informatics student from Telkom University.

-### You can check my [Resume](https://github.com/MuhammadZaky44/MuhammadZaky44/files/8030003/Muhammad.Zaky.Al.Fatih.-.Resume.pdf) for more details about my expirience./
+### You can check my [Resume](https://github.com/MuhammadZaky44/MuhammadZaky44/files/8030003/Muhammad.Zaky.Al.Fatih.-.Resume.pdf) for more details about my expirience.

 <!--